 Variable message signs (VMS) predate smart motorways, but are also temporary signs relating to traffic and road conditions.
 They are usually found on tall signposts on the left-hand side, and often contain text.
 VMS are used to warn motorists about upcoming hazards, such as queues, risky weather conditions like fog, or roadworks.

 So, there you have it: the most common types of motorway signs in the UK.
 These aren’t the only road signs you need to know about though.
-Test yourself with our quiz to identify if there are any gaps in your knowledge.
+Swat up on the different types of UK road signs, then test yourself with our quiz to identify are any gaps in your knowledge.